-And do remember to turn off the notifications emails so you won’t get disturbed during your study time.
+Remember to turn off the notifications emails so you won’t get disturbed during your study time.

-Let’s Cut Some People, err, I Mean, Clutter
+Let’s Cut Some People, err, I Mean, Clutter.

 Some people take your time for granted because they think they have a right to interrupt you.

 The truth is that there’s no need to oblige them.
 Get rid of the timid attitude that people have the right to disturb you with their problems any time they wished.

 Inform such people that you’re preparing for board exams and won’t be able to entertain them.
 Start making a distance, and gradually the time-wasters will fade away.

 You’ll feel relaxed after decluttering your friend-list.
 The good-for-nothing-fellows and annoying phone notifications will vanish.
 And now, you shall have plenty of time to focus on your studies.